 Working in the private sector can be tough at times.
-In some cases, there are high targets, competitive colleagues and overly demanding management.
+In some cases, there are high targets, competitive colleagues, and overly demanding management.

-If money isn’t a main motivator, then it might be wise to consider changing your career.
+If money isn’t the main motivator, then it might be wise to consider changing your career.
 If you are someone who enjoys helping people and building genuine nurturing relationships, then you may want to consider a career in health and social care.

 If you think health and social care is the definite option for you, then you might want to look out for the following 4 signs:

-1. You’re Not Motivated By Money
+1. You’re Not Motivated by Money

 As mention at the beginning of this article, not everyone is motivated by monetary returns.
 If you do work in sales, chances are, you are more interested in the other person’s well being.
 And you also want to build a genuine relationship.